-If you are considering surrendering or adopting an animal, please read the following for details about the Minnesota Herpetological Society’s Adoption Program.
+If you are considering surrendering or adopting an animal, please read the following for details:

+The Minnesota Herpetological Society is a 100% volunteer-run organization with no paid staff or permanent location.
 We accept animals into our program one day a month.
 Our regular intake day is the Thursday before our general meeting.
-We occasionally accept animals at other times, but these intakes are done on a case-by-case basis.
-The Minnesota Herpetological Society is a 100% volunteer-run organization with no paid staff or a permanent location.
-If you would like to make arrangements to surrender an animal/s, please call 612/235-6662 and leave a message with contact details and a brief message about your situation.
+If you would like to surrender an animal, please send an email to firstname.lastname@example.org with contact details (name and phone number) and information about your situation.
 A member of the adoption committee will get back to you as soon as possible.
-You may also contact us by sending an email to firstname.lastname@example.org

 ALL ANIMALS MUST BE PRE-REGISTERED BEFORE THEY CAN BE SURRENDERED AT INTAKE!

-After you have registered your animal, you will be sent an email with complete intake details, including the location.
+After you have pre-registered your animal, you will be sent an email with complete intake details, including the location.

-For additional information, please contact us at email@example.com or by leaving a message at 612/235-6662.
+For additional information, please contact us at email@example.com, or use the form below.